Thermodynamics of autonomous optical Bloch equations: Autonomous model

-Importantly, these operators are defined in the interaction picture and thus should not be confused with the input and output operators defined in the Heisenberg picture in the usual framework \cite{Gardiner1985}.
-Unlike the collision modes $b_{n}$ which are dimensionless, the field operators $b_{\text{out(in)}}(t)$ have the dimension of $[t^{-1/2}]$.
+These operators written in the interaction picture should not be confused with the usual input and output operators defined in the Heisenberg picture \cite{Gardiner1985}.
+Unlike the operators $b_{n}$ which are dimensionless, the operators $b_{\text{out(in)}}(t)$ have the dimension of $[t^{-1/2}]$.